AbtinMogharabin/MakeMe-BNN/README.md

 L_{MAP}(\omega) = -\sum_{(x_i,y_i) \in D} \log P(y_i | x_i,\omega) - \log P(\omega)
 $$

-- The first term is the log likelihood of the data given the parameters, which is typical for maximum likelihood estimation.
+- The first term is the log-likelihood of the data given the parameters, which is typical for maximum likelihood estimation.
 - The second term, $-\log P(\omega)$, is the logarithm of the prior probability of the parameters, incorporating prior beliefs about the parameter values into the training process.

-The calclation of the extra $\varepsilon$ term is done as below:
+The calculation of the extra $\varepsilon$ term is done as below:

 $$
 ε(\omega) = -\sum_{(x_i,y_i) \in D} \eta_i \log P(y_i | x_i,\omega)